ibm-cloud-docs/virtual-servers/vsi_dedicated_instances.md

     <td>Placement</td>
     <td>
     <ul>
-    <li>Auto Assign – Bluemix automatically assigns your instance to a host in your selected data center.</li>
+    <li>Auto Assign – {{site.data.keyword.Bluemix_notm}} automatically assigns your instance to a host in your selected data center.</li>
-    <li>Specify Host – Ussed with dedicated host instances.
+    <li>Specify Host – Used with dedicated host instances.
 See [Dedicated virtual server](../vsi/vsi_dedicated.html) for more information on dedicated hosts and dedicated host instances.</li>
     </ul>
     </td>
     </tr>